You are engraved in the lines on the ceiling

 Because the poorest lips condemn you

 With a smile

 Like a bodiless monster

 P. Eluard (The Immediate Life)

-In the morning there is a veil of redness draped accross my eyes.
-For a moment I lie enjoying the peace which comes after waking in a new room, when I don’t know where or who I am.
+In the morning there is a veil of redness draped across my eyes.
+I lie enjoying the peace which comes after waking in a new room, when I don’t know where or who I am.

 The sheets are heavy.
 I push them off.
 As I dress, I think back to the night before.
 I dreamed that I was a whale, and I kept on trying to find someone I knew but they kept on being the wrong kind of whale for my purposes.
 Then I got lost in the deep and saw a gigantic, ancient hammerhead shark swim slowly over me, and it was so terrifying that I had to get up and stand in the darkness until I calmed down.
 That’s not like me.

 I head downstairs where the coffee machine is on, and there’s a half drunk mug on the table.
 Dad must have gone early.
 I hold the cup in my hands, and feel the lukewarm china, and smell the coffee.
-I pour it out, then run the cup under the water, and stand on the cool tiles looking out to the sea.
-I’m not even sure what my dad does for a living these days.
+I pour it out, then run the cup under the water, and go to stand on the cool tiles looking out to the sea.
+I’m not even sure what my dad does, these days.
 So many things are lost.
 Maybe I am still dreaming.
 I shake my head.
 Something feels different this morning.
-Something in the background.

 I look up.
 There’s a small and battered sailing boat at the opening of the cove, and a familiar dark face is smiling at me.